-By configuring the digital display setting switch SW4 (SW6-10: OFF) as shown in the figure below, the pressure as measured by the low-pressure sensor appears on the LED1 on the control board.
+By configuring the digital display setting switch (SW4 (when SW6-10 is set to OFF)) as shown in the figure below, the pressure as measured by the low-pressure sensor appears on the LED1 on the control board.

 The figure at left shows that the switches 1 through 5 are set to ON and 6 through 10 are set to OFF.